ProfLehman/cs216_spring_2026/topics/exam1/review_problems.md

 # CS 216 Exam #1 sample review problems

 Review text ch1 to ch6, sample code on GitHub, and program assignments.
+Review Topics List below.

-You may use a 1 page front/back help guide (any notes you want to make on 8.5" x 11" (or A4) paper front and back)
+You may use a 1-page front/back help guide (any notes you want to make on 8.5" x 11" (or A4) paper front and back)

-Exam will be paper format with questions similiar to samples shown.
+The exam will be paper format with questions similar to the samples shown.

-Questions will include following **Topics**
+## Topic List

 **Planning, Documentation, and Testing**
 - purpose and benefits of IPO, sample calculations